 - 1. "Inpatient Days" includes: - a.
 Fee-for-service and managed care days, and - b.
 Each day in which an individual (including a newborn) is an inpatient in the hospital, whether or not the individual is in a specialized ward, and whether or not the individual remains in the hospital for lack of suitable placement elsewhere. - 2.
-AHCCCS will extract claims and encounter data for "Medicaid Inpatient Days" from PMMIS.
-The data extraction will be performed using dates of service as specified in the earlier section titled "Timing of Eligibility Determination," found in both step 1(a) and step 2. - "Medicaid Inpatient Days" includes all adjudicated inpatient days for Title XIX beneficiaries, including days paid by Medicare. - 3.
-For "Total number of inpatient days" data should be taken from hospital cost reports.
-The specific figures to be used are found on Worksheet S-3, Lines 1 and 8 through 13, Column 8 plus Line 16 through 18, Column 8 for hospital subprovider days.
+AHCCCS will extract claims and encounter data for "Medicaid Inpatient Days" "from the PMMIS system.
+The data extraction will be performed using dates of service as specified in the earlier section titled "Timing of Eligibility Determination," found in both step 1(a) and step 2.

+"Medicaid Inpatient Days" includes all adjudicated inpatient days for Title XIX clients, including days paid by Medicare, except for Title XIX members between 21 and 65 years of age who is in an Institution for Mental Disease (IMD).